 Sustainability is a growing concern for many shoppers today.
 Sustainable fashion is gaining massive popularity because of clothing overproduction, and overconsumption causing irreversible climate change and damage to biodiversity.

-The fashion industry is the second-largest polluter globally after the oil industry.
+The fashion industry is one of the largest polluters globally.
 It produces enormous amounts of pollution, waste, and carbon emissions every year.

 Read up my article on sustainable fashion to understand why it matters today more than ever before.